RhizomaticRobin/dinov3_ros/README.md

 pip3 install torch torchvision --index-url https://download.pytorch.org/whl/cu129
 ```

+The user should also install TensorRT in the machine (see the Dockerfile for an example of installation in an AMD computer).
+Refer [here](https://docs.nvidia.com/deeplearning/tensorrt/latest/installing-tensorrt/installing.html) for the installation.

 Finally, we provide weights for the lightweight heads developed by us, but the DINOv3 backbone weights should be requested and obtained from their [repo](https://github.com/facebookresearch/dinov3).
 Its default placement is in `dinov3_toolkit/backbone/weights`.
 The presented heads have been trained using the `vits16plus` model from DINOv3 as a backbone.

 ## Docker